 VU Systematic Literature Reviews: Protocol

-• be agreed upon by all reviewers before screening starts
+• if you do not have a protocol they should be agreed upon by all reviewers before screening starts

 Demographic factors